Adaptive Optimization for Prediction with Missing Data: Linear Regression with Missing Values

 \subsection{Implementation details}

 Our adaptive linear regression models can be viewed as linear regression models over an extended set of $p(\mathcal{F})$ features.
-To mitigate the issue of overfitting, we consider an $\ell_1$-$\ell_2$-penalized version of the empirical risk minimization problem \eqref{eqn:adaptive.erm}, commonly referred to as ElasticNet \citep[see][section 3.4.2]{friedman2001elements} and implemented in the package \texttt{glmnet}.
-The ElasticNet formulation involves a parameter $\lambda$ controlling the amount of regularization.
-As supported by intuition and theory, the more data is available, the less regularization is needed.
+To mitigate the issue of overfitting, we consider an $\ell_1$-$\ell_2$-penalized version of the empirical risk minimization problem \eqref{eqn:adaptive.erm},

+commonly referred to as ElasticNet \citep[see][section 3.4.2]{friedman2001elements} and implemented in the package \texttt{glmnet}. {\blue The parameter $\alpha$ controls the relative importance of the $\ell_1$-penalty compared with the $\ell_2^2$- or ridge regularization term.
+We cross-validate its value (via 5-fold cross-validation, like all other hyper-parameters in our experiments).} {\blue A second} parameter, $\bm{\lambda}$, controls the amount of regularization.
+As supported by intuition and theory, the more data is available, the less regularization is needed, {\blue so we should choose $\lambda_k \propto 1/n$}.
 However, in our case, many of the features are sparse binary features (e.g., $m_j$).
 For each of these features, the effective number of samples available to calibrate its coefficient value is not $n$ but the number of samples for which it is non-zero (e.g., $\sum_{i \in [n]} m_{ij} \leq n$).
-Accordingly, we apply a different $\lambda$ value for each feature, proportionally to the missingness frequency of each feature.
+Accordingly, we apply a different $\lambda_k$ value for each $w_k$. {\blue If $w_k$ is applied to a feature of the form $x_j$ (resp. $x_j (1-m_j)$), we set $\lambda_k = \lambda /n_k$ where $n_k$ is the number of observations for which $x_j$ is available (resp. missing) and $\lambda$ is a scaling parameter we cross-validate.}